myna/myna-python/README.md

 # Python Client for Myna

-Basic Python client for Myna using =httplib=.
+Basic Python client for Myna using `httplib`.

 ## TODO